kbarnes3/Plush/README.md

 - ACL'ing these keys so they can be reused by people to fetch/deploy on your behalf (and not readable by anyone else)

-To get started, please wait for better instructions.
+To get started, see fabfile.py for a minimal usage of Plush.
+For a more complete example, see my [BaseDjangoSite template](https://github.com/kbarnes3/BaseDjangoSite).